wojnosystems/go-time-factory/README.md

 2021/11/29 22:54:00 0001-01-01 00:00:00 +0000 UTC
 ```

 What's going on here?
-We're creating a struct (you don't have to, though) that contains our timeFactory.Now struct type.
+We're creating a variable of the timeFactory.Now struct type.
 By default, this value is nil.
 When called on a nil-valued struct, the Get method will return the default time.Now() result.
 That's why the first Println returns a non-utc time.

 However, we're overriding the nil value and replacing it with a custom generator and setting it to the year, 1999.